chenheran/simdjson/README.md

 Quick Start
 -----------

-The simdjson library is easily consumable with a single .h and .cpp file.
+The simdjson library is easily consumable with a single .h and .cpp file .

 0. Prerequisites: `g++` (version 7 or better) or `clang++` (version 6 or better), and a 64-bit system with a command-line shell (e.g., Linux, macOS, freeBSD).
 We also support programming